 Cons: You add to the length of time you need to pay your mortgage.

-For more information and advice on borrowing money through a mortgage, see Taking out a loan.
+For more information and advice on borrowing money through a mortgage see Guide to additional borrowing.

 Student or graduate mortgage

-Banks and building societies now offer students the chance to buy rather than rent.
-Students can apply for mortgages up to 90% of the value of the property, as long as they have a guarantor to back them up (usually a parent or grandparent).
+Banks and building societies now offer students the chance to buy, rather than rent, with mortgages up to 90% of the value of the property.
+This is dependent on them having a guarantor to back them up (usually a parent or grandparent).

-Schemes like Buy for Uni offer people who are over 18 and in full-time education the chance to buy a home, paying the mortgage by renting out rooms (or using a guarantor to make up any shortfall).
+Schemes such as Buy for Uni offer anyone who’s over 18 and in full-time education the chance to buy a home, paying the mortgage by renting out rooms (or using a guarantor to make up any shortfall).
 Similarly, graduate mortgages offer low deposit schemes, accounting for the debt that may have been built by students.

-Cons: Interest rates tend to be higher and you need to have a guarantor who owns property to qualify.
+Cons: Interest rates tend to be higher.
+You need to have a guarantor who owns a property to qualify.

 Part and part mortgage

-These mortgages combine both interest-only and repayment portions of a mortgage.
+These mortgages combine both repayment and interest-only portions of a mortgage.
 You can decide what proportion of each to pay, for example, 80% repayment and 20% interest only.

-Pros: You can keep your payments relatively low as you pay a proportion of interest-only.
-You are still paying off some of the capital, which leaves you less to pay at the end of the term.
+Pros: You can keep your payments relatively low as you pay a proportion of interest-only, but you are still paying off some of the capital, leaving you less to pay at the end of the term.